 Additive mode is almost as slow as Blending.
 It works by adding the transparent colors of objects together, so order does not matter in this case.
 Black will be rendered as transparent.
 It is similar to the Linear Dodge (Add) blend mode in Photoshop.
 Additive transparency is useful for special effects and emissive materials like fire, sparkles, and holograms.

 Alpha Masking is the fastest transparency method.
 It works by setting visibility in a binary (on / off) way.
-It is usually a grayscale (Luminance channel) or Alpha texture.
+It is usually defined using a grayscale (Luminance channel) or Alpha texture.
 You can use the slider to set an Alpha "Threshold".
 Masking is useful for materials that require a "cutout" effect like leaves and logos.

 The texture format option enables you to set how colors are encoded.
 For the opacity channel you can choose between Alpha (A) and Luminance (R).